 Recording period between

-In 1956, Lloyd left Memphis and enrolled at the University of Southern California to study classical music, ultimately earning his master's degree in music.
-During this time, he performed around Los Angeles with a veritable who's who of avant-garde jazz including, among others, saxophonist Ornette Coleman, saxophonist Eric Dolphy, and vibraphonist Bobby Hutcherson.
+In 1956, Lloyd left Memphis and enrolled at the University of Southern California to study classical music, ultimately earning his Master's degree in music.
+During this time, he performed around Los Angeles with a veritable who's-who of avant-garde jazz including saxophonist Ornette Coleman, saxophonist Eric Dolphy, and vibraphonist Bobby Hutcherson.
 Also during this time, Lloyd became a working member of Gerald Wilson's big band.
-In 1960, Lloyd joined drummer Chico Hamilton's ensemble as musical director; replacing Dolphy, who had left to play with bassist Charles Mingus.
-During his time with Hamilton, Lloyd was responsible for writing and arranging much of the music in the band and recorded several albums with Hamilton, including 1962's Transfusion, 1963's A Different Kind of Journey, 1963's A Man from Two Worlds, and 1963's Passin' Through.
+In 1960, Lloyd joined drummer Chico Hamilton's ensemble as musical director, replacing Dolphy, who had left to play with bassist Charles Mingus.
+During his time with Hamilton, Lloyd was responsible for writing and arranging much of the music in the band and recorded several albums with Hamilton, including 1962's Transfusion, 1963's A Different Kind of Journey, 1963's A Man from Two Worlds, and 1963's Passin' Thru.

-In the early '70s, with his career at its peak, Lloyd withdrew from the public eye and moved to Big Sur to focus on his interest in transcendental meditation and embark on what he has described as an inner journey.
-Lloyd remained out of music until 1981 when he met the talented 18-year-old French pianist Michel Petrucciani.
-Inspired by Petrucciani's immense skill, Lloyd toured with the young pianist throughout the early '80s and released several albums, including the live album Montreux (1982) and 1983's A Night in Copenhagen.
+In the early '70s, with his career at its peak, Lloyd underwent a spiritual crisis.
+He withdrew from the public eye and moved to Big Sur to focus on what he described as an inner spiritual journey and to practice meditation.
+He remained out of sight until 1981, when he met the talented 18-year-old French pianist Michel Petrucciani.
+Inspired by Petrucciani's immense skill, Lloyd toured with the young pianist throughout the early '80s and released several albums, including the live Montreux (1982) and 1983's A Night in Copenhagen.
 In the late '80s, Lloyd formed a quartet with Swedish pianist Bobo Stenson and released several albums on ECM, including 1989's Fish Out of Water, 1991's Notes From Big Sur, and 1996's Canto.

-His association with ECM continued throughout the next decade, a time of renewed public interest in Lloyd, and he built a steady body of work for the label, including 1999's Voice in the Night with guitarist John Abercrombie, 2000's The Water is Wide with pianist Brad Mehldau, 2001's Hyperion with Higgins, and 2004's Which Way is East.
+His association with ECM continued throughout the next decade, a time of renewed public interest in Lloyd, and he built a steady body of work for the label, including 1999's Voice in the Night with guitarist John Abercrombie, 2000's The Water is Wide with pianist Brad Mehldau.
+In August of 2001 Lloyd issued Hyperion with Higgins, an archival live date celebrating the memory of drummer Billy Higgins, who had passed in May.
+His 2002 album Lift Every Voice was scheduled to be recorded on the night of September 11, 2001 at New York City's Blue Note club.
+In the aftermath of 9/11, however, it was delayed until February when Lloyd, with pianist Geri Allen, drummer Billy Hart, guitarist John Abercrombie, and bassists Marc Johnson and Larry Grenadier played two gigs; their material drew from public-domain spirituals, pop/rock songs, R&B tunes, and folk songs, Ellingtonia, and original compositions.
+The band's collective goal was to illustrate the power of music to provide empathy, compassion, and solace in the face of darkness.
+Lift Every Voice was issued in October, and has since become one of the saxophonist's most beloved albums.
+In 2004, Lloyd released Which Way is East, a collection of duets recorded with Higgins in the months before he died -- they constitute his final recordings.
 In 2006, Lloyd released the live album Sangam, featuring Indian tabla master Zakir Hussain.
 Two years later he returned with another live album, Rabo de Nube, this time with pianist Jason Moran.
 In 2010, Lloyd released Mirror, his 13th album for ECM, once again featuring Moran along with bassist Reuben Rogers and drummer Eric Harland.
 The live album Athens Concert, featuring vocalist Maria Farantouri, followed in 2011.
 Lloyd continued touring for most of 2012.
 His next studio effort was a duet offering with pianist Jason Moran entitled Hagar's Song, which was issued in February of 2013.
 The same year, the saxophonist was commissioned to write and perform a work for Poland's Jazztopad Festival in Wrocław.
-The festival also screened Arrows Into Infinity, documentary look at Lloyd's life and career.
-It was directed by his life partner, manager, and co-producer Dorothy Darr and Jeffery Morse.
+The festival also screened Arrows Into Infinity, a documentary that looked at Lloyd's life and career.
+It was directed by Jeffrey Morse and his life partner, manager, and co-producer Dorothy Darr.
 The film made the festival and theater circuit before being released on disc by ECM in 2014.

 After a nearly three-decade tenure with the label, Lloyd re-signed to Blue Note in early 2015.
-His debut for the label, Wild Man Dance, was commissioned by the Jazztopad Festival two years earlier.
-His band on the date included pianist Gerald Clayton, bassist Joe Sanders, and drummer Gerald Cleaver, with guest appearance from Greek lyra player Sokratis Sinopoulos and Hungarian cimbalom master Miklós Lukács.
-Wild Man Dance was released in April. ~ Matt Collar
+His debut for the label, Wild Man Dance -- commissioned by the Jazztopad Festival two years earlier.
+His band on the date included pianist Gerald Clayton, bassist Joe Sanders, and drummer Gerald Cleaver, with guest appearances from Greek lyra player Sokratis Sinopoulos and Hungarian cimbalom master Miklós Lukács.
+Wild Man Dance was released in April.